wandb/docs/docs/guides/hosting/secure-storage-connector.md

 # BYOB (Secure storage connector)
 Bring your own bucket (BYOB) to store artifacts and other sensitive data for Dedicated Cloud deployments or Self-Managed instances.

-There are two storage buckets that are used by Dedicated Cloud and Self Managed deployments; a storage object where artifacts and run data are stored, and a relational database for file metadata.

 Data that is stored in your own bucket does not flow out of your own infrastructure.

-W&B communicates to your storage object with pre-signed URLs.
-W&B communicates to your bucket for two reasons:
+Any communication between W&B and your bucket occurs only with pre-signed URLs.

-1. Store W&B run summary files
-2. View artifacts and run data in the W&B App UI

-For example, suppose you have Dedicated Cloud deployment and suppose you have an artifact stored in your storage object.
-You then visit the W&B App UI to view your artifact.
-Your browser client makes a request to your Dedicated Cloud W&B instance.
-Your W&B cloud instance  generates a pre-signed URL and sends it to back to your browser client.
-Your browser uses this pre-signed URL to make a direct request to your bucket to download the object and make it viewable in your browser with the W&B App UI.

 :::info
 W&B uses a garbage collection process to delete W&B Artifacts.
 For more information, see [How to enable garbage collection based on how W&B is hosted](../artifacts/delete-artifacts.md#how-to-enable-garbage-collection-based-on-how-wb-is-hosted).